 In females, the Müllerian duct develops into Fallopian tubes, uterus, cervix and upper third of the vagina.
 Male sexual differentiation relies on the presence of Anti-Müllerian Hormone (AMH), produced by the testes.
 In males, AMH instructs the Müllerian duct to regress so that male-specific reproductive anatomy can develop.
 In a male-specific DSD termed Persistent Müllerian duct syndrome (Genetic and Rare Diseases Information Center, 2020), the Müllerian duct doesn’t regress, due to the absence of AMH or its receptor.
 The key to understanding this DSD is to understand that these patients are male but a single faulty gene means that Müllerian ducts do not regress as usual.
 Consequently, male patients with this condition are often infertile and they retain some reproductive structures that would otherwise be found in females, such as uterus or ovaries, which are non-functional and carry various health risks.

 Other 46 XY male DSDs include Partial Androgen Insensitivity Syndrome (or PAIS) and Complete Androgen Insensitivity Syndrome (or CAIS).
 In these situations, the body is partially or completely resistant to testosterone, due to gene mutations on the X chromosome (NHS, 2021).
 This results in a typically female appearance and female genitalia (as ‘default’), or underdeveloped male genitalia.
 However, due to presence of other genes on the Y chromosome, the body doesn’t fully develop reproductively into a female.
-Patients with this condition don’t have a uterus or ovaries; they are infertile and biologically male.
+Patients with this condition don’t have a uterus or ovaries; they are infertile.
 Because testosterone is only required for male sexual differentiation, biological females (46 XX) who carry this mutation display no symptoms or signs.

 One of the most common chromosomal abnormalities is found in XXY Klinefelter syndrome (NHS, 2019).
 Whilst technically not a DSD, this condition illustrates the female-male interface further.
 Males who are born with an extra copy of the X chromosome develop small testes, shortage of testosterone, low muscle mass and enlargement of breast tissue (gynaecomastia).
 While typically infertile, some men with Klinefelter are fertile; they produce sperm and father children.
 When a male body fails to fully masculinise, it does not develop reproductively into a fully female body instead, because the male and female pathways are not interchangeable.